 Kuwait’s exchange rates explained

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
+Kuwait’s exchange rate is flexible compared to the Singapore dollar, but the SGD-KWD relationship typically doesn’t make sharp, drastic movements.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

-Track how the Kuwaiti dinar trades against the Philippine peso in our historical rate chart.
+Track how the Kuwaiti dinar trades against the Singapore dollar in our historical rate chart.

 Documents needed for sending to and receiving money in Kuwait

-To send money to Kuwait from the Philippines, you’ll need government-issued ID and other documents, while documents needed to pick up money in Kuwait may be different by company.
+To send money to Kuwait from Singapore, you’ll need government-issued ID and other documents, while documents needed to pick up money in Kuwait may be different by company.

-To send money from the Philippines to Kuwait, you’ll need documentation and details that include:
+To send money from Singapore to Kuwait, you’ll need documentation and details that include:

 Identification.
-Most services require a driver’s license, passport or other government-issued ID.
-Some services allow you to send transfers without ID.
+Most services require your NRIC, a driver’s license, passport or other government-issued ID.

 Recipient information.
 Submit your recipient’s name as it appears on their ID, along with their phone number and Kuwait bank account information.